 IHT's Vision 2025 goal, established in 2022, is to create 150 new homes to serve 450 island residents and their families by the end of 2025.
 Partnering with island businesses, Martha's Vineyard Land Bank, and other non-profits, IHT is using a combination of available land, development expertise and financial resources to achieve its housing production goals.
-As of the end of 2022, our project development pipeline included a total of 181 rental and ownership homes either in predevelopment or construction stages.
-During 2022, we completed the construction of 2 rentals on Old Court House Road in West Tisbury that were fully occupied in the spring of 2022 and 20 rentals at Kuehn's Way off State Road in Tisbury that will be fully occupied in January 2023, and purchased and renovated a single family house off Rustling Oaks in West Tisbury that was sold in the spring of 2022 and the resale of a single family house at Harpoon Way in West Tisbury that was sold in the winter of 2022.
+As of the end of 2023, our project development pipeline included a total of 182 rental and ownership homes either completed or in various stages of development.
+During 2023, we started construction of 4 rentals at Carl Widdiss Way off State Road in Aquinnah on land leased by the Town of Aquinnah that is schedule to be completed and fully occupied in the spring of 2024 and purchased a 3-acre property in West Tisbury for the construction of 4 ownership homes.

-During 2022, in partnership with Affirmative Investments, a women owned development company from Boston, IHT secured all necessary zoning permits for the town led development project in Edgartown at Meshacket Commons with 36 rentals and 4 ownership homes and secured zoning approval from the Martha's Vineyard Commission for the town led development project in Oak Bluffs at Southern Tier with 60 rentals in two phases.
+During 2023, in partnership with Affirmative Investments, a women owned development company from Boston, IHT secured all necessary funding commitments for the town led development project in Edgartown at Meshacket Commons with 36 rentals and 4 ownership homes and secured zoning approval from the Oak Bluffs ZBA and funding commitments for the town led development project in Oak Bluffs at Southern Tier with 60 rentals.
+In partnership with the Cape and Islands Veteran's Outreach Center (CIVOC), IHT was also selected by the Town of Oak Bluffs to develop and manage 12 rentals for veterans supportive housing on town owned land.